 Time would not be a problem; I always make time for the things I love to do.
 I was less certain about being able to position my brand in profitable niches but knew for certain that I could create multiple brands and multiple products.

-Buying a domain name and establishing hosting were not problematic for me; I learned in my initial online foray several years ago that these things were fundamental to success on the Internet.
+Buying a domain name and establishing hosting was not problematic for me; I learned in my initial online foray several years ago that these things were fundamental to success on the Internet.
 It took me only five minutes to figure out how to do it.

 Along those lines, it took me only a few minutes to figure out how to use an FTP program to move files from my desktop to the server.
 (More on this later.